alessaloisio/checkers/readme.md

 * Back-End: Node.js, Socket.io

 ## Objectives
 Objectives were to create a multiplayer checker game with React.js as a client.
-To